Oil prices slide as rapid Omicron spread dims fuel demand outlook

 -

-Oil prices slumped 3% on Monday as surging cases of the Omicron coronavirus variant in Europe and the United States stoked investor worries that new restrictions on businesses to combat its spread may hit fuel demand.
+Oil prices slumped by $3.85 on Monday as surging cases of the Omicron coronavirus variant in Europe and the US stoked investor worries that new mobility restrictions to combat its spread could hit fuel demand.

-U.S. health officials urged Americans on Sunday to get booster shots, wear masks and be careful if they travel over the winter holidays, as the Omicron variant raged across the world and was set to take over as the dominant strain in the United States.
+US health officials urged Americans on Sunday to get booster shots, wear masks, and be careful if they travel over the winter holidays, with the Omicron variant raging across the world and set to take over as the dominant strain in the US.

-Meanwhile, U.S. energy firms this week added oil and natural gas rigs for a second week in a row.
+Meanwhile, US energy companies this week added oil and natural gas rigs for a second week in a row.

-The oil and gas rig count, an early indicator of future output, rose by three to 579 in the week to Dec.
-17, its highest since April 2020, energy services firm Baker Hughes Co said in its closely followed report on Friday.
+The oil and gas rig count, an early indicator of future output, rose by three to 579 in the week to December 17, representing its highest since April 2020, energy technology company Baker Hughes said in its closely followed report on Friday.

-Still, lower exports are expected from Russia with exports and transit of oil from the country planned at 56.05 million tonnes in the first quarter of 2022 versus 58.3 million tonnes in the fourth quarter of 2021, a quarterly export schedule seen by Reuters showed on Friday.
+Lower exports are expected from Russia, however, with exports and transit of oil from the country planned at 56.05 million tonnes (mt) in the first quarter of 2022 versus 58.3 mt in the fourth quarter of 2021, a quarterly export schedule seen by Reuters showed on Friday.

-China's diesel exports in November plunged 69% from a year ago as refineries prioritised domestic supply to ease a fuel crunch with state-backed refineries having raised oil processing rates.
+Meanwhile, Organization of the Petroleum Exporting Countries-plus compliance with oil production cuts stood at 117 per cent in November, up 1 per cent from the previous month, two sources from the group told Reuters, as output continues to lag agreed targets.

 Dear Reader,